paulzhang1992/Data-Management-and-Database-Design/Assignment_1/readme.md

 The first entity is called player_id.
 The primary key of this entity is PLAYER_ID.
 Other attributes is inculded such as FIRST_NAME and LAST_NAME.\
 Player_draft_history table has a one to one relationship with player_id.
 The primary key for draft history is DRAFT_ID while PLAYER_ID from player_id table is the foreign key.
 Player_id is requested for those who has a stats record where draft history contains every players including those who never played in the NBA.
 For this reason Their might be some records that do not appeared in player_id table.\
 For player_stats, it's also a one to one relationship with player_id.
-PK is RECORD_ID where FK is PLAYER_ID from player_id.\
+PK is STATS_ID where FK is PLAYER_ID from player_id.\
+Player_info, data downloaded from kaggle, also has a one to one relationship with player_id where RECORD_ID is the PK.
 Player_id and allstar_roaster has a one to many relationship.
 Some of the player may not appears in allstar games at all, but there are players appeared many times.\
 PK of allstar_roaster is RECORD_ID where FK are PLAYER_ID from player_id and GAME_ID from allstar_games.
 Allstar_games is another entity taht has the one to many relationship with allstar_roaster.